 Infertility is defined as the inability to get pregnant after 12 months of regular intercourse without use of contraception.
-Causes of infertility include female and male factors in addition to unknown factors.
-Infertility does increase with age as egg and sperm quality decrease and as women and men develop more medical conditions.
+Causes of infertility include female and male factors.
+Infertility increases with age as egg and sperm quality decrease and as women and men develop medical conditions that can impair fertility.

 Female factor infertility accounts for over one-third of infertility experienced by couples.
 Ovulatory disorders, endometriosis, and blocked fallopian tubes are common causes.
 The prevalence of male infertility is estimated to be 12%.
 The main cause of male infertility is decreased or abnormal sperm.
 Additional risk factors for infertility include lifestyle factors like smoking.

-hCG does not produce a LH surge, but acts on LH receptors. hCG has a long half-life and can increase the risk of OHSS.
+hCG acts on the LH receptors but does not produce a LH surge.
+It has a long half-life and can increase the risk of OHSS.
 GnRH agonists are used to reduce the risk of OHSS.
 Compared to the natural LH surge, GnRH agonists result in a sharp, short increase in LH.

-Having a child is important to many women and men.
-At Myovant, we believe everyone should have the opportunity to build full, meaningful lives, which often includes children.
+At Myovant, we believe everyone should have the opportunity to build full, meaningful lives.
+For many women and men this includes having children.
 This is why we are investing in innovative research to develop improved treatments for infertility.

 Infertility can be a difficult topic to bring up with your healthcare provider or loved ones.
-Here are some helpful resources to connect you with information and community so that you can have the conversations that matter.
+Here are some resources that can help you have the conversations that matter.

 Resolve: The National Infertility Association provides community support and education to empower people who are struggling to conceive.